Made in America Since 1972.

 Yes.
 One or two expansion relay boards can be added after safely powering down the DVP-1200 panel and installing them according to the DVP-1200 User Manual.

 Yes.
-Relays can be set up to be triggered from multiple zones simultaneously depending on the way you configure each zone and the associated alarm outputs.
-Multiple relays can be triggered from a zone, however, only one relay can be designated as the alarm output.
+Relays can be set up to be triggered from multiple zones simultaneously, depending on how you configure each zone and the associated alarm outputs.
+Multiple relays can be triggered from a zone; however, only one relay can be designated as the alarm output.

 Highlight TECHNICAL SUPPORT and press the Enter Button.
 The current Firmware version will be displayed.